chenxy99/Scanpaths/README.md

 - Visual search (COCO-Search18 dataset)

-More details can refer to the corresponding documents.
+We would provide more details for these tasks in the their corresponding documents.